Table of contents

 Mutual rights and responsibilities

 Contractual obligations include mutual rights and duties.
-This means that as the obligor has certain responsibilities, while the obligee gains corresponding rights.
+This means that as the obligor has certain responsibilities, the obligee gains corresponding rights.

 For instance, if a company hires a marketing agency to promote its products, the agency has a responsibility to execute effective marketing strategies.
 At the same time, the company has the right to expect good results.